Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: gate scheme descriptions

 In this section, we discuss practical two-qubit gate schemes involving individual $^{171}\text{Yb}^{3+}$ ions doped into YVO crystals (see \cref{table-gates}).
 With a focus on near- to medium-term feasibility based on the current state of technology, we outline the rationale behind our scheme selection.

+To provide a general roadmap suitable for different parts of a quantum network depending on specific requirements, we pick schemes that are good representatives for different potential approaches by including a direct interaction scheme, a cavity-mediated scheme, and an interference-based scheme.
 Among deterministic two-qubit gates, those based on the dipolar interactions have the advantage of not requiring a cavity for their implementation.
-However, for Yb: YVO, there is no information on the change in the permanent electric dipole moment ($\Delta\mu$) mainly due to the lack of a first-order DC Stark shift, a limitation arising from the site symmetry \cite{kindem2020control}.
+However, for Yb:YVO, there is no information on the difference in the permanent electric dipole moment between the ground and excited states ($\Delta\mu$), mainly due to the lack of a first-order DC Stark shift, a limitation arising from the site symmetry \cite{kindem2020control}.
 This inherent characteristic significantly hinders the implementation of electric dipolar gates, including both blockade-based and phase-accumulation schemes, in the Yb:YVO system.
 Nevertheless, magnetic dipolar interaction-based gates, such as blockade and phase-accumulation schemes, remain viable for this system.
 However, as shown in \cite{grimm2021universal}, a comparison of these two approaches reveals that the magnetic blockade gate, which relies on frequency shifts, is a promising scheme for ions' separation in the order of $1$ nm.
 Given the challenge of identifying such closely spaced Yb ion pairs, we focus on the magnetic phase-accumulation scheme, which provides relatively greater flexibility in terms of separation distance between the ions and operates significantly faster than the magnetic blockade gate \cite{grimm2021universal}.

-Among cavity-mediated two-qubit gates, as demonstrated in \cite{asadi2020cavity}, the photon scattering achieves higher fidelity with lower cavity cooperativity requirements.
-This is particularly relevant for the Yb: YVO system (and more generally for REIs), where achieving high cooperativity is challenging.
-Although the photon scattering gate scheme is intrinsically deterministic, a non-ideal photon detection process may result in a gate efficiency of less than one \cite{duan2005robust}.
-Additionally, the photon interference-based scheme currently being explored experimentally for Yb:YVO system \cite{ruskuc2024scalable} shows promising results for entanglement generation.
-However, this scheme is constrained by a success probability of only 50$\%$.